cdqa-suite/cdQA/README.md

 ## cdQA in details

-If you are interested in understanding how the system works and it is implemented, we wrote an [article on Medium](https://towardsdatascience.com/how-to-create-your-own-question-answering-system-easily-with-python-2ef8abc8eb5) with a high-level explanation.
+If you are interested in understanding how the system works and its implementation, we wrote an [article on Medium](https://towardsdatascience.com/how-to-create-your-own-question-answering-system-easily-with-python-2ef8abc8eb5) with a high-level explanation.

 We also made a presentation during the \#9 NLP Breakfast organised by [Feedly](feedly.com).
-You can check out the video of the presentation [here](https://blog.feedly.com/nlp-breakfast-9-closed-domain-question-answering/).
+You can check it out [here](https://blog.feedly.com/nlp-breakfast-9-closed-domain-question-answering/).

 ## Table of Contents <!-- omit in toc -->